Discover more about the scientists working to develop vaccines, treatments and a better understanding of the virus

 Professor Berger-Schaffitzel explains: ‘Once inside human cells, coronaviruses change the ways that their hosts use fatty acids.
 This can interfere with communication between cells, leading to inflammation and damage to the body, especially to the lungs.
 There’s evidence that linoleic acid is at the ‘crossroads’ of the different biochemical pathways that coronaviruses alter, so the ability of SARS-CoV-2 to tightly bind this molecule could be a major reason that this virus is so much more dangerous than its relatives.

-Imophoron is a start-up based at Unit DX in Bristol, founded by Frederic Garzoni [pictured above] and Prof Imre Berger using technology developed at an institution in France.
+Imophoron is a start-up based at the Science Creates St Philips incubator in Bristol, founded by Frederic Garzoni [pictured above] and Prof Imre Berger using technology developed at an institution in France.

 The best way to beat viruses is by vaccination.
 The World Health Organisation estimates that vaccination saves 2-3 million lives every year.
 Vaccines rally the body’s immune system to prevent viral infections.
 Importantly, being vaccinated doesn’t just protect you – it protects your community.
 If you can’t be infected by a virus, you also can’t pass it on, which protects the vulnerable people around you from infection.
 As more people in a population are vaccinated and become immune, the spread of a virus is slowed, and eventually the disease can be eradicated.

 As of the 12th of November, the World Health Organisation reports that 48 COVID-19 vaccine candidates are in clinical trials, and 164 are at preclinical stages.
-Excitingly, one of these vaccines is being developed by Imophoron at Unit DX.
+Excitingly, one of these vaccines is being developed by Imophoron at a Science Creates incubator.
 Imophoron was founded by Frédéric Garzoni and Professor Imre Berger in 2017 to develop the ADDomer©, a novel vaccine platform for emerging infectious diseases and unmet medical needs.
 The ADDomer is based on a single component of the human adenovirus that spontaneously forms a superparticle.

 During an infection, the immune system recognises antigens on the invading pathogen and produces antibodies to specifically bind them, neutralising the pathogen.
 But this process is slow, and some diseases can kill before the immune system is up to speed.
 That’s where vaccination comes in; we expose the immune system to antigens in a controlled and safe way so that it makes effective antibodies that will protect against the real disease in the future.